sme96/Ultrasonic-Guided-Waves-in-Polyethylene-Pipes/Git Basics.md

 # Start

-Use git clone to download files
+Use git clone to download files.
+Copy the address you want to download from Github by clicking the icon on the file you want.

 ## Git Add
 Use git add to get Git up to speed on all the changes to the code you've made.